shaibruhis/Driveway/README.md

 For bridging files and the like, place it under Spotter/Supporting Libraries

 ## Coding Convention
-For classes, PascalCase
+For classes, PascalCase.

-For variable names, camelCase
+For variable names, camelCase.